sendwithus/confidence/README.md

 };

-// add them to your A/B test
+// add the variants to your A/B test myConfidence.addVariant(variantC);
-myConfidence.addVariant(variantC);
 myConfidence.addVariant(variantD);
 myConfidence.addVariant(variantE);

-// evaluate them to get the result result = myConfidence.getResult();
+// evaluate the variants to get the result result = myConfidence.getResult();

 /*